What is pleural effusion?

 What are the signs and symptoms of pleural effusion?

+You may have no symptoms.
 A pleural effusion may cause you to cough or feel short of breath.
 You may breathe faster than usual.
-You may have chest pain that starts or gets worse when you breathe in.
-The pain may hurt the most when you take a deep breath or cough.
-The pain can range from mild to severe (very bad).
+You may have mild to severe chest pain that starts or gets worse when you breathe in or cough.
 Depending on the cause of your pleural effusion, you may have other symptoms, such as a fever.
-You may have no symptoms at all.

 How is pleural effusion diagnosed?

-Your caregiver will examine you and listen to your heart and lungs through a stethoscope (STETH-oh-skohp).
-You may need blood tests, a chest x-ray, a CT ("cat") scan, or an ultrasound of the chest.
-Ask your caregiver for more information about other tests that you may need.
+Your caregiver will examine you and listen to your heart and lungs through a stethoscope.
+You may need any of the following:

 How is pleural effusion treated?